ROvACC/docs/training/DELIVERY.md

 ## 2. IFR Clearance

-Clearance is the authorization by which the pilot is informed about the point to which he is authorised to fly, the runway for take-off, the route he will follow until the route system, the level or altitude at which he will initially or finally follow and a squawk code.
+Clearance is the authorization by which the pilot is informed about the point to which he is authorised to fly, the runway for take-off, the route they will follow until the route system, the level or altitude at which they will initially or finally follow and a squawk code.

 ### 2.1.
 Clearance limit